 The WAIT instruction puts the MCU in a low-power standby mode in which the CPU clock is disabled but the bus clock continues to run.
 Power consumption can be further reduced by disabling the LVI module and/or the timebase module through bits in the mask option (MOR) register.
 See Section 11.
-Mask Option Registers (MOR1 and MOR2).
+Mask Option Registers (MOR2 and MOR1).

 Stop mode is entered when a STOP instruction is executed.
-The CPU clock is disabled and the bus clock is disabled if the OSCSTOPENB bit in the MOR register is at a logic 0.
+The CPU clock is disabled and the bus clock is disabled if the OSCSTOPENB bit in the MOR register is 0.
 See Section 11.
-Mask Option Registers (MOR1 and MOR2).
+Mask Option Registers (MOR2 and MOR1).